JuliaData/DataFrames.jl/docs/src/man/basics.md

    6 │ female           3
 ```

 In the above examples we have talked about `SubDataFrame`.
-Now in the given example we set the value
+In the given example,
-of 3rd-column which is `:Job` in our data frame `df1` with `[4, 5, 7, 8, 2, 1]`:
+set the value of column `:Job` in our parent data frame `df1`:

 ```jldoctest dataframe
 julia> df1[:, 3] = [4, 5, 7, 8, 2, 1]